 Another way of producing green hydrogen is to position the electrolyser facilities offshore in the wind farm and then transport the hydrogen onshore via pipeline or even in a ship.
 Offshore green hydrogen production can take place through either decentralised or centralised electrolysis.
 Decentralised electrolysis entails the mounting of electrolysers on each turbine structure, effectively creating an array of electrolysers whose hydrogen output is marshalled via a manifold to an export pipeline.
 Centralised offshore electrolysis entails a single, larger, electrolysis facility mounted on a separate platform that gathers electricity from the wind turbines array to produce green hydrogen and then send it to an export pipeline.

-Data centres are now a significant feature of electricity demand, and they are also a core infrastructure enabler of a technology-rich, innovative economy.
-There are currently concerns that data centres are placing too much demand on the electricity grid.
+Data centers are now a significant feature of electricity demand, and they are also a core infrastructure enabler of a technology-rich, innovative economy.
+There are currently concerns that data centers are placing too much demand on the electricity grid.

-The Art Data Centre campus has been granted planning permission to build six data halls of 33 MW each, an Energy Centre, and Vertical Farm.
+The Art Data Center campus has been granted planning permission to build six data halls of 33 MW each, an Energy Center, and Vertical Farm.
 It has access to 200 MW of power from both the network grid and gas generation on site and aligns with the current CRU requirements for dispatchable Power and being in an unconstrained area.
-The energy centre turbines have been designed to run on green hydrogen.
+The energy center turbines have been designed to run on green hydrogen.

-Google has signed power purchase agreements (PPAs) for over 700 megawatts of clean energy to power its European data centres.
+Google has signed power purchase agreements (PPAs) for over 700 megawatts of clean energy to power its European data centers.

 The company’s announcement is in line with its ambitious goal to achieve net-zero emissions across all of its operations and value chain by 2030, as per Google’s Environmental Report